flipacholas/Architecture-of-consoles/TRANSLATIONS.md

 [![Crowdin](https://badges.crowdin.net/architecture-of-consoles/localized.svg)](https://crowdin.com/project/architecture-of-consoles)

-Update: I started using Crowdin to manage translations, seems to be good enough and they kindly provide a free license for this kind of projects.
-Take a look at [here](https://crowdin.com/project/architecture-of-consoles), you only need to create an account.
-If you don't see your language there, please open an issue here.

 ### Current State

 Right now, all the articles are in English and there's a few translated to Spanish.

 English writings end with `.md`, while translated articles end with `.(language code).md` (i.e. `.es.md` for Spanish).
-To start localising, go to [crowdin](https://crowdin.com/project/architecture-of-consoles), choose a language and an article, crowdin will guide you throw the process.
+To start localising, you can either:
+- Sign in to [Crowdin](https://crowdin.com/project/architecture-of-consoles), choose a language and an article; and let Crowdin guide you through the process.
+- Clone the repo, grab any article markdown file, translate it and then submit a merge request.

-To sum up, the following files need to be translated:
+For any language except Spanish, the following files need to be translated as well:
-- The console write-up.
 - `_index.md`
 - The list of strings on 'resources' folder.